Roziallegro/Roziallegro-Basic-flood-system-dashboard/README.md

 ## Introduction
 Arduino-based project that detects changes in water level.
 It is connected to Google's Firebase Database.
-Visualisation was performed using dash and plotly Python libraries as backends.
+Visualisation was performed using dash and plotly Python libraries as backend.
+Click here for a short [demonstration](https://drive.google.com/file/d/1cDzkqXLLSqERqRLuSs8c2gZY4FTmQPTQ/view?usp=sharing)

 <img src="images\System overview.png" width="80%" height="auto">